lucaswangdev/mybatis-cli/README.md

 ![1-init](src/static/3-init.png)

-4、Entity、Mappper、xml新增部分写在下面 "The above part of the comment..." 下面。
+### 4. The new part of Entity, Mapper, and xml is written below "The above part of the comment..." below.

 ![1-init](src/static/4-init.png)

-5、如果数据库字段有更新，在相应文件夹下再次执行 "mybatis-cli g" 命令。
+### 5. If the database fields are updated, execute the "mybatis-cli g" command again in the corresponding folder.